thethunderingmarmot/godot-interpolation2d/README.md

 for teleporting the object without graphical glitches).
 `Interpolation2D` is similar but since it extends `Node2D`, it has its own `Transform`
 so it has to be placed as a child of the Node that actually moves while
-the visible part should be placed as a child of the `Interpolation2D`.
+the visible part to interpolate should be placed as a child of the `Interpolation2D`.